Modular invariants of a vector and a covector for some elementary abelian $p$-groups: Acknowledgments

 \section{Acknowledgments}

-The present paper is a part of the author's PhD thesis and she would like to thank Professors Xianhui Fu and Yin Chen for their supervision.
+The author would like to thank her Ph.D advisor Professor Yin Chen for his supervision and help.
+She also wants to thank Professors H. Eddy A. Campbell, Xianhui Fu, and David L. Wehlau for their careful reading, comments, and encouragements.
+Many thanks go to the anonymous referee for his/her valuable comments and suggestions on the first version of this paper.
 The symbolic computation language MAGMA \cite{BCP97} (http://magma.maths.usyd.edu.au/) was very helpful.

 \begin{bibdiv} \begin{biblist}

 \bib{BCP97}{article}{ author={Bosma, Wieb}, author={Cannon, John}, author={Playoust, Catherine}, title={The Magma algebra system.
 I. The user language}, journal={J. Symbolic Comput.}, volume={24}, date={1997}, number={3-4}, pages={235--265}, issn={0747-7171}, }